Georgia Tort Law

 Under Georgia law, for a tort lawsuit to be successful, four elements of negligence need to be proven:

-- Duty of care – The defendant owed the plaintiff of duty of care
+- Duty of care – The defendant owed the plaintiff a duty of care

 - Breach of duty – The defendant breached that duty of care